JankowiakOskar/project_weather/README.md

 Download repo and in the root folder follow these commands in terminal:

 ```
-cd weather-app
+npm install
 npm start
 ```

-App will show you in http://localhost:3000 in the browser
+App will install all req dependencies and shows you in http://localhost:3000 in the browser